 Make sure that the pins that show up are in fact talking about your keyword.
 You may want to add in specific holiday-related search words like Christmas Dinner Recipes, Christmas Tablescapes, New Year’s Goal Planning, etc..
 Create holiday-specific boards if it applies to your business.
 It’s not applicable to mine so I don’t have holiday boards.
 But I do have DIY blogger clients where they have Thanksgiving Crafts, Thanksgiving Recipes Side Dishes, and Thanksgiving Dinner Recipes boards, for example.

 5. Create a SPECIAL OFFER specific to Black Friday or the Holidays

-I created this opt-in and have been running multiple pins to it plus a Promoted Pin campaign to increase visibility and grow my email list before I market my Black Friday offer.
-Plus, I can create email campaigns to survey them about potential new products or services I might offer in the future.
+Once you create an opt in or offer, consider running multiple pins to it plus a Pinterest Ad campaign to increase visibility and grow your email list before you market your Black Friday offer.
+Plus, create email campaigns to survey your audience about potential new products or services you might offer in the future.